Chris Henderson

 Christopher Henderson (born December 11, 1970) is an American former professional soccer player who played as a midfielder.
 He earned 79 caps with the U.S. national team and part of the U.S. team at the 1992 Summer Olympics.
 At the time of his retirement from Major League Soccer, he was the league's all-time leader in games played.
 Henderson served as the technical director of Seattle Sounders FC from 2008 to 2021.
-He is the chief soccer officer and sporting director of Inter Miami CF.
+He is the chief soccer officer and sporting director of Atlanta United FC.

 Club career

 Early career

 Henderson, older brother to Sean Henderson, attended Cascade High School in Everett, Washington.
 In 1989, he played a single season with the Seattle Storm of the Western Soccer League.

 Henderson played two years of college soccer at UCLA, where he helped the team win a national championship his sophomore season.
 Upon graduating from college, Henderson played for 2.
 Bundesliga club FSV Frankfurt during the 1994–95 season.
 He turned down offers from the revived Seattle Sounders and new Seattle SeaDogs to play overseas.
 After the end of that season, he moved to the Norwegian league, where he trained with Stabæk during the winter.
 He was inducted into the UCLA Athletics Hall of Fame in 2016.